Stability and chaos in dynamical last passage percolation

 \subsection{The KPZ scaling characteristics of LPP}

-A geodesic of extension of order $n$, such as that on the route from $(0,0)$ to $(n,n)$, has energy whose dominant order of growth $\mu n$ is linear, with standard deviation of order $n^{1/3}$.
-The geodesic fluctuates from the linear interpolation of the endpoints by an order of $n^{2/3}$ during much of its journey.
-These assertions capture a sense of the $(1/3,2/3)$ exponent pair that is characteristic of KPZ.
-It is the integrable structure available in just a few LPP models that has permitted rigorous sense to be made of the assertions.
-The seminal work of Baik, Deift and Johansson~\cite{BDJ1999} rigorously established the one-third exponent, and moreover obtained the GUE Tracy-Widom distributional limit, for Poissonian LPP.
+In LPP, the geodesic from $(0,0)$ to $(n,n)$, is the path between them with the maximum energy.
+For a large class of LPP models, the energy of the geodesic grows linearly in $n,$ with standard deviation expected to be of order $n^{1/3}$.
+Further, the geodesic is predicted to fluctuate from the linear interpolation of the endpoints by an order of $n^{2/3}$.
+These assertions capture a sense of the $(1/3,2/3)$ exponent pair characteristic of KPZ.
+However, the integrable structure available in just a few LPP models has permitted rigorous sense to be made of the assertions.
+The seminal work of Baik, Deift and Johansson~\cite{BDJ1999} rigorously established the one-third exponent, as well as obtained the GUE Tracy-Widom distributional limit, for Poissonian LPP.
 Johansson~\cite{Johansson2000} derived the transversal fluctuation of two-thirds for this model.